-You’ve all seen them and you probably are one of these yourself (but it’s never the one you think it is).
-No matter where you go out to shake your booty, there are just certain types of dancers you always run into.
-At every club, bar, or dance floor, you’ll always find at least 2 of these types of dancers, if not all of them.
+You have all seen them and you probably are one of these yourself (but it’s never the one you think it is).
+No matter where you go out to shake your booty, there are certain types of dancers you always run into.
+At every club, bar or dance floor, you will always find at least 2 of these types of dancers, if not all of them.

 The Awkward Dancer Trying to Fit In